Cosmo Landesman: The Modern Review

 With his then wife, Julie Burchill, he became friends with Toby Young, a writer and editor.
 The three collaborated on founding The Modern Review in 1991, in which they intended to cover low-brow culture for the high-brows.

 The founders argued how to proceed when circulation fell.
 Landesman and Burchill separated after she had an affair with Charlotte Raven, who was then an intern at The Modern Review.
 Landesman quit the UK in 1995 for New York City.
 He was one of the contributors to Vanity Fair's Cool Britannia issue in March 1997.
 He was a dating columnist for The Sunday Times.

 Article in The Spectator

 In April 2022, an article by Landesman in The Spectator, arguing for a right to "stare at women", was criticised by British Transport Police.
 His article was in response to a poster campaign which warned against 'intrusive staring'.
 Dawn Butler MP criticised the magazine for publishing the "creepy and misogynistic" article.

 Personal life

 As a young man, he joined the Groucho Club.
 He married Julie Burchill.
 Their son, Jack, took his own life in June 2015, aged 29, after suffering depression for many years.

+In 2024, he described himself as living in "genteel poverty" after spending the money he received from an inheritance in the 2000s unwisely and ignoring his financial affairs.